yangli-io/cryptocurrency-dictionary/README.md

 ### AMM (Automated Market Maker)
 Refers to decentralized exchanges which have automatic pricing mechanisms

+### Dex
+Decentralized Exchange, refers to an exchange which doesnt require a central party to run.
+AKA, Automated Market Makers.

 ### Gas Used
 How much gas is used in an Ethereum transaction.
 Depends on the code which is being executed for the smart contract